Updated: March 23, 2026

 - Portugal D7 Visa: Ideal for retirees or individuals with stable passive income (like pensions, rental income, or dividends).
 No business or investment is required, just proof of regular passive income above the Portuguese minimum wage.

-All visas grant visa-free travel in the Schengen Area and allow for family reunification.
+All Portugal visas grant visa-free travel in the Schengen Area and allow for family reunification.
 They all grant rights to live and work in Portugal and benefit from the healthcare and education system.
 Also, all three visa types provide a pathway to eventual permanent residency and citizenship.

 Goldcrest: How We Can Help You